-The "A", "B", "C", and/or "D" keys can be used to activate a string of commands up to 32 keystrokes each.
+The A, B, C, and/or D keys can be used to activate a string of commands up to 32 keystrokes each.
 These commands are known as a macro and are stored in the system's memory.
 Typical Speed Key functions include:

-- Arming sequences that involve first bypassing certain zones before arming.
+- Arming sequences.
+These sequences must first bypass certain zones before arming.

 - Seldom used but repeatable sequences.

-- Relay activation sequences.
+- · Relay activation sequences.